jimmy6616/Rotorflight-Ethos-LUA/README.md

-# Ethos LUA Guide operating with Rotorflight Configurator
+# Ethos LUA Suite Guide operating with Rotorflight Configurator

 ## Introduction
 You can adjust a variety of settings using only your transmitter with the Rotorflight Lua scripts.
 They allow you to change things like PIDs, rates, filters, failsafe and governed headspeed at the field.